digital-asset/docs.daml.com/docs/3.1/docs/concepts/ledger-model/ledger-integrity.rst

 #.
 A non-empty set of **signatories**, the parties bound by the
    contract.

 #.
-An optional **agreement text** associated with the contract,
-   specifying the off-ledger, real-world obligations of the signatories.

-#.
 If the contract is associated with a key, a non-empty set of **maintainers**,
    the parties that make sure that at most one unconsumed contract exists for the key.